jeroenbellen/PortPoirot/README.md

 ```

 ## Creating a mac app
-Currently pyinstaller doesn't work with python 3.8, fallback to python 3.7
+Currently pyinstaller doesn't work with python 3.8, fallback to python 3.7.
+Note that we cannot use the --onefile option, the elevate module doesn't like it.
 ```bash
 pip install pyinstaller
 python -m PyInstaller --icon detective.icns --noconfirm --clean --windowed app.py